leishiao/leishiao.github.io/Generics/Self Types with Java's Generics.md

 ### Confusing Abstraction

-As I said above, what does `Object` even mean?
-Is it an object that holds, creates, processes or otherwise deals with a person?
-Because that is how we usually understand a generic type argument.
-But it is not–it’s just an “Object of Person”, which is rather strange.
+As I said above, what does `Object` even mean? **Is it an object that holds, creates, processes or otherwise deals with a person?** Because that is **how we usually understand a generic type argument**.
+But it is not, it’s just an “Object of Person”, which is rather strange.

 ### Convoluted Types